py-why/EconML/doc/spec/estimation/dr.rst

-Suppose you have observational (or experimental from an A/B test) historical data, where some treatment/intervention/action :math:`T` from among a finite set of treatments was chosen and some outcome(s) :math:`Y` was observed and all the variables :math:`W` that could have potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are also recorder in the dataset.
+Suppose you have observational (or experimental from an A/B test) historical data, where some treatment/intervention/action :math:`T` from among a finite set of treatments was chosen and some outcome(s) :math:`Y` was observed and all the variables :math:`W` that could have potentially gone into the choice of :math:`T`, and simultaneously could have had a direct effect on the outcome :math:`Y` (aka controls or confounders) are also recorded in the dataset.

 If your goal is to understand what was the effect of each of the treatments on the outcome as a function of a set of observable characteristics :math:`X` of the treated samples, then one can use this method.
 For instance call: